CalderaWP/Caldera-Forms/README.md

     * viewer - The entry viewer.
 Work not in progress, not used in plugin.
     * editor - Theoretical.

-* Build for development and start watcher.
-    - `npm run start`
-    - NOTE: You need to go to the webpack dev server in the browser and tell Chrome to trust the certificate.
-* Build for production
-    -  `npm run build:webpack`

 #### `/assets/`
 This is the old stuff, built with grunt.